shengmeiLiu/Evlag/README.md

 There is no need to install any additional kernel modules, everything works in userspace through libevdev and uinput.

-Also included is EvParse - a command line tool for parsing log files produced by EvLag.
+Note, also included is EvParse - a command line tool for parsing log files produced by EvLag.